-We recently did a Rocket Fuel retargeting to recruit new insurance agency owners to attend a webinar from a purchased list of of our suspect targets.
+We recently did a retargeting campaign to recruit new insurance agency owners to attend a webinar from a purchased list of of our suspect targets.
 The retargeting yielded an additional 25% more sign-ups for the webinar.

 If you want an example of what a successful email message looks like from an opt-in list, check out this email from jetBlue.
 The copy is fun, graphics are used strategically, and features a call to action at the end.
 Although the recipient’s name is not featured, it has a personal to feel to it.
 The style matches the culture of the organization.

 It’s not an either/or situation when it comes to email marketing vs. social media marketing.
 The most successful companies are integrating the two to be reach and engage their customers.